 The Perfection apricot can grow in zones four through eight.
 It is known for being fairly resistant to cold.
-However, because it is an early bloomer, it may suffer during an unseasonably cold spring with later frosts.
-This has led to the tree developing a reputation as a tree of “feast or famine” depending on the conditions of the spring.
+However, it may suffer during an unseasonably cold spring with later frosts because it is an early bloomer.
+This has led to the tree developing a reputation as a tree of “feast or famine” depending on spring conditions.

 Size and Spacing